RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/03-LEV.md

 <sup>7</sup> And thou shalt put pure frankincense upon [each] row, that it may be on the bread for a memorial, [even] an offering made by fire unto the LORD.
 <sup>8</sup> Every sabbath he shall set it in order before the LORD continually, [being taken] from the children of Israel by an everlasting covenant.
 <sup>9</sup> And it shall be Aaron’s and his sons ’; and they shall eat it in the holy place: for it [is] most holy unto him of the offerings of the LORD made by fire by a perpetual statute.
-<sup>10</sup> And the son of an Israelitish woman, whose father [was] an Egyptian , went out among the children of Israel : and this son of the Israelitish [woman] and a man of Israel strove together in the camp;
+<sup>10</sup> And the son of an Israelitish woman, whose father [was] an Egyptian, went out among the children of Israel: and this son of the Israelitish [woman] and a man of Israel strove together in the camp;
 <sup>11</sup> And the Israelitish woman’s son blasphemed the name [of the LORD], and cursed.
 And they brought him unto Moses: (and his mother’s name [was] Shelomith, the daughter of Dibri, of the tribe of Dan:)
 <sup>12</sup> And they put him in ward, that the mind of the LORD might be shewed them.
 <sup>13</sup> And the LORD spake unto Moses, saying,